ava-tan/cornell-bjj/documents/design-journey.md

 ## Client Description (Milestone 1) - Ava
 > Tell us about your client.
 Who is your client?
 What kind of website do they want?
 What are their key goals?

+Our client is the Cornell Brazilian Jiu Jitsu club.
+They would like a website for outreach to new members and to educate newcomers about what jiu jitsu is.
+Their key goals are to inform potential new members about the club and to make jiu jitsu more accessible to beginners.

 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** Tell us how you plan to update the site in a significant way that meets the Project 4 requirements.